 © Nathan Denette, The Associated Press

-Team Canada forward Mark McNeill, left, hits Team USA forward Ryan Hartman, right, during first period semi-final IIHF World Junior Championships hockey action in Ufa, Russia on Jan.
+Team Canada forward Mark McNeill, left, hits Team USA forward Ryan Hartman, right, during first period semi-final IIHF World Junior Championship hockey action in Ufa, Russia on Jan.
 3, 2013.

 The captain is back.